I know why people search “Why I Left eXp Realty” so often.

 I wasn’t going to recruit in any gimmicky way.

-So, I decided to return to our rocking local independent brokerage (shoutout to IXL Real Estate).
+So, I returned to our rocking local independent brokerage (shoutout to IXL Real Estate).

 It’s tough to beat, as the owner (a great friend) offers solid support for his real estate agents and only charges a flat fee when you make sales.